Ososo: Tourism

 Ososo town is on the boundary between Edo and Kogi States, and in a hilly and rocky area.
 It lies about 40 kilometres from Igarra and 200 kilometres from Benin city in Edo State.
 There is a non-catering Rest House on top of a hill at Ososo, which has views of parts of Kogi State to as far as the river Niger.
-An amusement park is being developed as part of the resort which has temperate weather for long periods in the year.
+An amusement park is being developedas part of the resort which has temperate weather for long periods in the year.

 From the tourist centre, a rest house renovated by the Edo state government, there are views all the way to Kogi state.